paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 However, the statistical probability that relevant documentation exists but could not be located is negligible given:

 1. **TGA's demonstrated capability** to organise and classify 2,218+ pages of vaccine safety monitoring documentation by Safety Plan objectives for Information Commissioner review (September 2024)
-2. **TGA officials' testimony** to Senate Estimates that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgment that producing such documents would involve "some difficulty" and a "vast volume of documents" (9 October 2024)
+2. **TGA officials' testimony** to Senate Estimates that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgement that producing such documents would involve "some difficulty" and a "vast volume of documents" (9 October 2024)—and confirmation that 148 safety signals were investigated resulting in 57 regulatory actions, yet no documentation links specific signals to specific actions
 3. **Multiple FOI requests** over four years targeting the same documentation (FOI 3643, FOI 25-0166)
 4. **Systematic review** of all publicly available TGA databases, websites, and published materials